tluyben/redis-sqlite/README.md

 # 🚀 SQLite-backed Redis Implementation

 A lightweight Redis-compatible implementation backed by SQLite, perfect for development, testing, and situations where you need Redis semantics without the Redis server.
-Especially to be compatible with Bull queues.

 ## ✨ Features